 This page was created in memory of Roseanne Joni Tait who was stillborn on 27 June 2016.
 You can read more about Roseanne and her amazing Mummy Dawn here.
 If you have recently experienced pregnancy or baby loss, we hope you will reach out for help by contacting the following organisations for support and using the yoga resources below to practice self-care.
-We want you to know that you are not alone, and that our Mother Nurture Yoga classes are safe spaces for openly discussing loss, if you choose to.
+We want you to know that you are not alone, and that our Mother Nurture Yoga classes (group or 1:1) are safe spaces for openly discussing loss, if you choose to.

 Organisations to contact for Counselling and Support

 Postnatal Yoga Practice after Pregnancy Loss